 The tasks described below may only be carried out by qualified personnel.
 Compliance with all manufacturer specifications and all applicable legal provisions is required.
-Please contact the manufacturer's service department for further information (see inside or outside of rear cover for addresses).
+Please contact the manufacturer's service department for further information.

 3 Safety

 3.1 Explanation of warning symbols